 There is potential for the PICC drought permit option to result in moderate negative effects on biodiversity pre mitigation given potential impacts on aquatic ecology and chalk river habitat and other NERC species and habitats.
 The potential for minor negative effects are identified post mitigation.
 The PICC EAR (2022) identified that there is potential for minor (uncertain) negative effects on Croxley Common Moor SSSI (100% Unfavourable recovering) and Croxley Common Moor LNR.
 The additional drawdown (around 1cm) could result in a reduction in the quality or extent of the habitat.
 The reduction in water may result in the influx of opportunistic terrestrial species as the site may undergo succession should recharge rates not be sufficient.
 However, given the limited drawdown that has been modelled, groundwater impacts are expected to be of minimal severity to the site.
 The potential for minor (uncertain) negative effects on Cassiobury Park LNR (hydrological impacts affecting the wetland habitats), Stocker's Lake LNR (downstream of the impacted reach therefore potential disturbance to the habitat and species supported) and Rickmansworth Aquadrome LNR (within impacted reach and potential disturbance to habitats and supported species) were also identified in the EAR.
-It should be noted these conclusions are made on a precautionary basis.
+It should be noted these conclusions are based on the outputs of groundwater modelling which has known limitations for use in this context, and are made on a precautionary basis.
 The HRA Stage 1 Screening (Ricardo, 2022) identified no likely significant effects on the Chilterns Beechwood SAC.
 The implementation of this drought option may increase the spread of Himalayan Balsam which is an INNS.